sl4m/sl4m.github.com/_posts/2010-09-23-bowling-kata-in-java.markdown

   -- the sight below
 ---

+*Note:* It's better to watch the video [Vimeo website] since Vimeo does not allow HD embedding for free users.

 Here is my attempt to perform [Uncle Bob's Bowling Kata in Java](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata).

 I used IntelliJ as my IDE and music by [The Sight Below](http://ghostly.com/artists/the-sight-below).
 His live set can be downloaded for free [here](http://soundcloud.com/modyfier/the-sight-below-process-part-200-live-at-the-seattle-art-museum).
 If you don't like the music, feel free to put it on mute.